MrPowers/express_practice/03_express_app_from_generators/0207_adding_data/answer.md

 `appdata` is now accessible in all the views.

-We can add this code to `views/partials/content/nextmeeting.ejs`:
+We can add this code to `index.ejs`:

 ```html
 <%= appdata.meeting.date %>, <%= appdata.meeting.time %> at <%= appdata.meeting.where.name %>